What I’m thrifting for….

 In addition, here is another blog post you might like – Best Thrift Store Decor Ideas

 I believe copper and brass never go out of style.
-You may see more focus on these metals at different times, however you can always make them work in your decor.
+Silver is very on trend this year, and you may see more focus on silver, but you can always make any of these work in your decor.

 I recently saw these brass candlesticks and was tempted to purchase them on a recent antique mall shopping trip.